sitn/pdfmake/README.md

 # pdfmake
-Illustrâtes how to use custom fonts in pdfmake (client-side)
+Illustrates how to use custom fonts in pdfmake (client-side)